wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

     </wodle>

-  1.2 If you a using a Windows environment:
+  1.2 If you are using a Windows environment:

   .. code-block:: xml